courtneyphillips/project-canis-educere/readme.md

 ### Topic

-This brief learning module will provide a quick, hands-on introduction to Serverless programming and systems design using Google Cloud Platform.
+This brief learning module will provide a hands-on introduction to Serverless programming using Google Cloud Functions.

-The first half of the module will walk through the terminology, concepts, trends, and concepts necessary to understand serverless systems in context.

-After discussing the basics, the second half of this lesson will offer a hands-on tutorial for writing and executing a serverless function in Google Cloud Platform.

-Finally, we'll wrap up by discussing , and recommending additional resources and next steps for learners who wish to continue their serverless journey.
+After a brief introduction to serverless terminology and contexdt, we'll begin creating .

 ### Audience